William Harvey: Legacy

 Harvey's whalebone demonstration rod, tipped with silver, resides in the silver room of the museum of the Royal College of Physicians.
 He used it to point to objects during his lectures.

 Several medical buildings and institutions are named after or otherwise commemorate Harvey.
+The Harveian Society of Edinburgh was founded in 1782 by Dr Andrew Duncan.
+The Society holds an annual Festival in honour of Harvey where the President of the Society delivers the Harveian Oration, followed by a formal dinner.
+The venue for the Festival alternates between the Royal College of Physicians of Edinburgh and the Royal College of Surgeons of Edinburgh.
 The Harveian Society of London is a medical society founded in 1831 based in The Medical Society of London, Chandos Street, in Cavendish Square.

 The Royal College of Physicians of London holds an annual lecture established by William Harvey in 1656 called the Harveian Oration.

 The Harvey Club of London was founded in Canada in 1919 and is based in the University of Western Ontario.

 The Harvey Society, found in 1905, is based in New York City and hosts an annual lecture series on recent advances in biomedical sciences.
 The main lecture theatre of the School of Clinical Medicine, University of Cambridge is named after William Harvey, who was an alumnus of the institute.
 William Harvey Research Institute at Barts and The London School of Medicine and Dentistry is a research facility focussing on biochemical pharmacology, orthopaedic diseases, endocrinology, genomics, clinical pharmacology and translational medicine and therapeutics.
 William Harvey Hospital in Ashford, Kent is named after him.
 Harvey's hometown of Folkestone, Kent also has a statue of him.